bradfrost/atomic-design/chapter-3.md

 If that all sounded like gibberish to you, don't worry.
 This chapter focuses on the overarching features and principles behind Pattern Lab rather than going too far down the technical rabbit hole.
 You can check out [Pattern Lab's documentation](http://patternlab.io/docs/index.html) to dive into the nitty-gritty.

 ## Building atomic design systems with Pattern Lab
-To understand the core concept behind Pattern Lab, you need to understand [[Russian nesting dolls]].
+To understand the core concept behind Pattern Lab, you need to understand <span class="editor">Russian nesting dolls</span>.

 {% include figure.html src="../images/content/russian-nesting-dolls.jpg" caption="Russian nesting dolls. <a href='https://www.flickr.com/photos/tromal/6901848291/'>Via Flickr user Tromal</a>" %}